John Groves (cricketer)

-John Miller Groves (21 July 1914 – 19 January 1996) was a cricket player and administrator who played first-class cricket for Jamaica from 1935 to 1950.
+John Miller Groves (21 July 1914 – 19 January 1996) was a Jamaican cricket player and administrator who played first-class cricket for Jamaica from 1935 to 1950.

-After attending St. George's College he worked as an accountant.
+After attending St George's College in Kingston, Groves worked as an accountant.
 He played two first-class matches as an opening batsman for Jamaica against MCC in 1934-35, and one as a middle-order batsman and wicket-keeper against the touring Yorkshire team in 1935-36.
 After the war he captained a young Jamaican team on its two-match tour of Trinidad in 1949-50, making his highest first-class score of 38 in the second match, batting at number four.
 He also captained a Jamaica Colts side against British Guiana in a five-day non-first-class match in 1956-57.

-He later served as Secretary to the West Indies Cricket Board of Control.
+Groves later served as Secretary to the West Indies Cricket Board of Control.
 He also represented Jamaica at football and was a football referee.

 Groves was a Roman Catholic.
 He married Irma Maxwell in 1940, and they had a son and a daughter.
 He died in Langley, British Columbia, Canada, in 1996.